-Under normal circumstances, imposition of action plans will be deferred pending the review of the appeal.
-However, the Vice President for Student Development, or designee, may impose the action plans immediately while considering the appeal if there is a substantial safety risk to members of the College community.
+Under normal circumstances, imposition of sanctions will be deferred pending the review of the appeal.
+However, the Dean of Students, or designee, may impose the sanctions immediately while considering the appeal if there is a substantial safety risk to members of the College community.